gemguardian/ltiessentials/README.txt

     under 'Home -> Site administration -> Development -> Purge all caches'.
 7. Go back in as an administrator and follow standard the 'plugin' update notification.
 If needed, go to 'Site administration' -> 'Notifications' if this does not happen.
-8. Switch the theme back to 'LTI Essential' under 'Home -> Administration -> Site administration -> Appearance -> Themes -> Theme selector ->
+8. Switch the theme back to 'ltiessentiallerenisleuk' under 'Home -> Administration -> Site administration -> Appearance -> Themes -> Theme selector ->
     Default'.
 9. Put Moodle out of 'Maintenance mode' under 'Home -> Administration -> Site administration -> Server -> Maintenance mode'.